firmworks/FileViewer/docs/file-events.md

 ![File Events Metadata 3](images/fileevents-fem-metadata3.png)

-Once we have established when we want Platform Event to get published we cna move on to building automation using Salesforce Platform Event Triggered Flows.
+Once we have established which Platform Events to get published we can continue on to building automation using Salesforce Platform Event Triggered Flows.

 ## File Event Flows